darylknight/boilerplate/README.md

 -  Update the details in `package.json`
 -  Update the site details in this README.md file

-### Setting up an existing site based on this Boilerplate
+### Setting up an existing site based on this repository

 -  Clone this repository
 -  Create an empty database for the site